Ernyoke/certified-aws-machine-learning-specialty/03-modelling/sagemaker.md

     - Input words must be tokenized into integers: every document must contain a count for every word in the vocabulary
     - The auxiliary channel is for the vocabulary
     - It can be used in file or pipe mode
-- How is it use?
+- How is it used?
     - We define how many topics we want
     - These topics are latent representation based on top ranking words
     - One of two topic modelling algorithm offered by SageMaker